reasonsolo/cc_homework/README.md

   time saving a record into HBase with *word* as its key and an array that resides in *revind:array* representing an array of
   \[\["url" "frequency"\]\].

+## Suibian
+  Suibian is a web search-engine with basic searching features and a simple web UI.
+  Its ranking algorithm only takes word frequency into account so it's designed for single site seaching.
+It's based on *Crawler* and *Hind*, and the column names are even hard-coded.

+## Usage
+  - prepare crawler data
+  - start *Hind*
+  - fire up Suibian Server:
+        hbase-daemon.sh start thrift -p 60000
+        ./manage.py runserver
+    then you can try address localhost:8000 in your browser